-Sabrina Nogueira is a lovely Brazilian lady that has been working as a Superyacht Stewardess for four years.
+Sabrina Nogueira, brilliant Brazilian lady that has been working as a Superyacht Stewardess for over five years.

-The soul behind the blog, and the very famous Instagram account, “The Yacht Stewardess”, that makes yacht crew members (and many other people) all around the world giggle and dream awake every time she posts a new picture on her feed.
+The soul behind the blog, and the very famous Instagram account, “The Yacht Stewardess”, that makes yacht crew members (and many other people) all around the world giggle and fantasize every time she posts a new picture on her feed.

-Until 2009, she was living a stressfull life in Sao Paolo, stuck in traffic for four hours a day, with no time for herself at all and even health problems due to stress.
+Until 2009, she was living a stressfull life in Sao Paolo, stuck in traffic for four hours a day, with no time for herself, and even health problems due to stress.

-One day, she took the courage and decided to pursue her dream.
+One day, she decided to pursue her dream.

 This was her first time boarding a plane.